Rejuvenating BOTOX® Treatment

 Unlike most injectable treatments, BOTOX®, or botulinum toxin, is not a filler.
 Rather, it is a protein that blocks nerve impulses.
 When it is injected into muscles just below the skin, it temporarily relaxes the muscles that cause wrinkles.
 As a result, skin becomes smoother and refreshed-looking.
 This treatment can effectively soften frown lines, forehead creases, crow’s feet (wrinkles at the corners of the eyes) .

-The injections themselves cause little to no discomfort, and are generally tolerable without anesthetic.
+A BOTOX® injection causes little to no discomfort, and is generally tolerable without anesthetic.
 The injections may leave tiny red dots or very minor bruising, but both fade rapidly and can be concealed with makeup.
 After treatment, it is important to avoid lying down for five hours, and you should avoid strenuous exercise for 24 hours.
 You can expect to begin seeing results within one week.

 History of BOTOX® Cosmetic